Mitchell A. Lowenthal is a partner of Cleary Gottlieb Steen & Hamilton LLP, resident in the firm’s New York office.

 Recent Assignments.
 In litigation arising under the federal securities laws, Mr. Lowenthal has recently represented: Bank of America, Alpha Natural Resources, Inc., Countrywide Financial Corp., ING Groep, N.V., Barclays Bank Plc, dozens of banks acting as underwriters of securities issued by The Royal Bank of Scotland, Lehman Brothers, Healthsouth Corp., Adelphia Communications Corp. and various issuers of mortgage-backed securities, and the Securities Industry and Financial Markets Association in amicus briefs submitted to the U.S. Supreme Court and various Circuit Courts.
 In M&A litigation and derivative actions, he has recently represented: American Express Co., and the Boards of Directors of Dollar Thrifty, Alpha Natural Resources, National Financial Partners and PeopleSoft.
 He has also recently represented corporate acquirors in M&A litigation, including: 3M (of Ceradyne), DSM (of Martek), and buyer consortiums of private equity firms (of Alltel and of Biomet).

 Current Assignments.
 In M&A related litigation, Mr. Lowenthal is currently representing: Family Dollar in connection with its merger with Dollar Tree, ABB in connection with its purchase of Power-One, Suntory in connection with its acquisition of Jim Beam, a group led by TPG in connection with its acquisition of Chindex, and the Special Committee of Yongye International in connection with Yongye’s agreement to be taken private.
-In securities litigation, he is currently representing Alpha Natural Resources in connection with its acquisition of Massey Energy; various underwriters of debt securities issued by Lehman Brothers, ING in connection with its issuance of hybrid securities; and KCG Holdings, Inc. in connection with claims that major market participants have "rigged" the equity securities market in favor of high frequency traders.
+In securities litigation, he is currently representing Alpha Natural Resources in connection with its acquisition of Massey Energy, various underwriters of debt securities issued by Lehman Brothers, ING in connection with its issuance of hybrid securities, and Petrobras.

 Pro Bono.
 Mr. Lowenthal has represented numerous clients pro bono publico, primarily in connection with the unique problems of the homeless.